top of page

 Sleeping widthways

 The bed is the most important and space-consuming thing in your van.
 Make sure you allow the appropriate room for it.
 Horizontal sleeping can be tricky in many vans, especially if you have it well insulated.
 Some people choose to leave cutout wells in the walls for your feet and head in order to extend the bed length.
 Others install body flares on the side of the van which increase the width.
+Personally, I sleep lengthwise and have a bed extender I pull out at night.

 van conversion flares